How to Make Feminized Cannabis Seeds: STS, Colloidal Silver & Rodelization Explained

 The Underlying Science

 Cannabis sex expression is influenced by ethylene, a plant hormone that promotes female flower development.
 Feminization techniques suppress ethylene production or signaling, prompting female plants to express male traits and produce viable pollen carrying only X chromosomes.
 When this pollen fertilizes a separate female, the resulting seeds are feminized (typically 95–99%+ female in stable lines).
-Studies confirm that chemical induction outperforms natural stress methods in consistency and pollen yield.
+Chemical induction consistently outperforms natural stress methods in reliability and pollen yield.

 Primary Feminization Techniques